Ackerly/git/readme.txt

-git is a distributed version control system git is free software this is the new modify
+git is a distributed version control system git is free software this is the new modify the new change